EN ISO 24914:2026

 Validation and verification of LAMP methods as either alternative or reference methods are not covered in

 this document.
-Both validation and verification of microbiological methods are discussed in detail in the
+Both validation and verification of microbiological methods are described in detail in the

 ISO 16140 series and ISO 17468.

-covered by ISO 22942-1, and general requirements and definitions for polymerase chain reaction (PCR) for
+ISO 22942-1, and general requirements and definitions for polymerase chain reaction (PCR) for the detection

-the detection and quantification of microorganisms in the food chain are covered by ISO 22174.
+and quantification of microorganisms in the food chain are given in ISO 22174.

 This document has been established for microorganisms in the food chain and is applicable to: